hendriktews/magit-gerrit/README.md

 ;; if your remote contains too much reviews, itcan become slow, ;; and you can choose to fetch only your watched reviews.
 (setq-default magit-gerrit-extra-options "is:watched is:owner")

+;; display review label header, off by default (setq-default magit-gerrit-show-review-labels t)

+;; if your project uses custom labels you can enable them ;; by adding custom labels to to the list, syntax is ;; (add-to-list (list "Review-label-fullname-as-displayed-in-Gerrit-UI" ;;                    "2-char-abbreviation-for-header") t) (add-to-list 'magit-gerrit-review-labels (list "Zuul-Gate" "ZG") t) (add-to-list 'magit-gerrit-review-labels (list "StaticAnalysis" "SA") t)
 ```